 This feature is available only when the Hero Banner is enabled.
 It allows your visitor to click a downwards facing arrow icon and the browser scrolls upwards to show your content on the page.
 You can customize the look of the scroll down button’s background and arrow icon, as well as add a subtle shadow to it.

 Choose what kind of banner you will have on your page.
-You can choose from an images, a solid color, a gradient or an animated gradient (note that animated gradients are processor intensive).
+You can choose from an image, a solid color, a gradient or an animated gradient (note that animated gradients are processor intensive for your visitors).

 Background Image Type